 OUR EXPERIENCE.
 We visited St. Clemente on our own, and just got the ticket at the entrance.
 In the low season (this time, we were in Rome in November), it was very quiet here and we could just walk in without any queues.
 I’m sure that having a guide would have been better, but we already did so many other tours during that trip that it was getting too difficult to plan it all timing-wise.
 Either way, it was absolutely worth it.
 A very interesting archeological site!

-In fact, we came here after the earlier-mentioned e-bike tour of the Appian Way and Catacombs of St. Callixtus.
-The bike place where the tour starts and ends is literally just around the corner from this church.
+In fact, we came here after the earlier-mentioned e-bike tour of the Appian Way and the Catacombs of St. Callixtus.
+The bike shop where the tour starts and ends is literally just around the corner from this church.
 So if you are like us and are trying to see as much as possible in a short time, it’s a great way to combine several of these underground sites on the same day.
 And talking about that, Domus Aurea is also just next door. 😉

 + More interesting underground sites in Rome